Duration and Limitations of Awards

 Aid is Awarded for One Year

 All forms of financial aid — scholarships, grants, jobs, and loans — are committed for the period of one academic year only and must be reapplied for annually.
-Exceptions are the Ithaca recognition awards and President’s, Dean’s, Martin Luther King Jr. (MLK), Ithaca Premier Talent, ALANA, Rod Serling, Carl Sgrecci, Lawrence C. Hill and Adrian M. Newens, Shirley Hockett, John B. Harcourt, Patrick Conway Scholarships, and Flora Brown and Leadership in Business Awards, which are based on merit or a combination of merit and talent and may require a one-time application or be awarded without application.
+Exceptions are the Ithaca recognition awards and President’s, Martin Luther King Jr. (MLK), Ithaca Premier Talent, ALANA, Rod Serling, Carl Sgrecci, Lawrence C. Hill and Adrian M. Newens, Shirley Hockett, John B. Harcourt, Patrick Conway Scholarships, and the Flora Brown scholarship, which are based on merit or a combination of merit and talent and may require a one-time application or be awarded without application.
 The Ithaca Sibling and Ithaca Heritage Grants do not require an application.

 Aid Goes With You if You Transfer Within the College